 • Education and Healthcare (“Ed-Med“) are 2 of the fastest-growing industries, they are basically about moving people to take action, to achieve an outcome that’s good for them.

-In the past, sellers had more information than buyers, and the onus was on buyers to check the quality and suitability of the products, before making a purchase (Caveat Emptor).
-However, buyers today have almost equal access to information as sellers, and they also have the option to retaliate (e.g. share bad reviews on the internet or social media) if they’re unfairly treated.
-The new rule is now Caveat Venditor (i.e. seller-beware, with the seller being accountable for providing the necessary info to the buyer).
-Effective selling is no longer about being the most persistent or aggressive.
-It’s about being transparent and empathetic, and helping buyers to make sense of available facts and options, so they can make the best choices.
+In the past, an outdated form of sales relied on aggressive tactics, where sellers had more information than buyers.
+The onus was on buyers to check the quality and suitability of the products before making a purchase (Caveat Emptor).
+However, buyers today have almost equal access to information as sellers, and they also have the option to retaliate (e.g., share bad reviews on the internet or social media) if they’re unfairly treated.
+The new rule is now Caveat Venditor (i.e., seller-beware, with the seller being accountable for providing the necessary info to the buyer).

 Becoming a Great Mover

-• Attunement is about aligning yourself with others and the situation, stepping outside your own perspective and putting yourself in others’ shoes.
+- Attunement is about aligning yourself with others and the situation, stepping outside your own perspective and putting yourself in others’ shoes.

-• Buoyancy is about balancing determination with optimism, so you can successfully cope with the sheer volume of rejections that can be expected in the sales process.
+- Buoyancy is about balancing determination with optimism, so you can successfully cope with the sheer volume of rejections that can be expected in the sales process.

-• Clarity is all about cutting through the clutter of information, to identify problems and present solutions clearly.
+- Clarity is all about cutting through the clutter of information, to identify problems and present solutions clearly.

 Besides knowing the qualities required to move people effectively, you need to know what to do.
 Daniel Pink breaks this down into 3 parts:

-• Things don’t always go according to plan and we need to improvise.
-Here, Daniel Pink provides 3 useful practices for improvisation
+- Things don’t always go according to plan and we need to improvise.
+Here, Daniel Pink provides 3 useful practices for improvisation.

-• Finally, focus on 2 principles to can serve others better, and you’ll learn how to genuinely move people and make selling/serving more meaningful.
+- Finally, focus on 2 principles to can serve others better, and you’ll learn how to genuinely move people and make selling/serving more meaningful.

 This is an easy-to-read book, with many practical and relatable examples.
 In each chapter, Pink includes: